inferno-framework/davinci-dtr-test-kit/lib/davinci_dtr_test_kit/docs/dtr_light_ehr_suite_description_v201.md

 a subset of IG requirements.
 Future versions of the test suite will test further features.

-Additionally, the DTR IG has two notable discrepancies in the 2.0.1 version, particularly in the RESTful capabilities by Resource/Profile section.
-First, v2.0.1's section on Coverage appears to be inconsistent with whether `context` and `patient` search parameters are supported by the CRD Coverage Profile or the DTR QuestionnaireResponse profile.
-The [CRD Coverage Profile](http://hl7.org/fhir/us/davinci-crd/StructureDefinition/profile-coverage) does not define search parameters, so this test suite tests for `read` capability of the CRD Coverage profile ONLY.
-Instead, this test suite tests for `read`, `create`, `update`, and `search-type` capabilities of the [DTR QuestionnaireResponse](http://hl7.org/fhir/us/davinci-dtr/StructureDefinition/dtr-questionnaireresponse) profile.
-Second, v2.0.1's section on Task capabilities does not appear to include a Supported Profile.
-For this test suite, the [CDex Task Profile](http://hl7.org/fhir/us/davinci-cdex/StructureDefinition/cdex-task-attachment-request) is used for validation.
+## DTR 2.0.1 Corrections

+The DTR 2.0.1 version of the Light EHR CapabilityStatement includes two pieces of missing or misleading information that have been corrected:

+- The 2.0.1 CapabilityStatement indicates that support for the [Coverage resource type](https://hl7.org/fhir/us/davinci-dtr/STU2/CapabilityStatement-light-dtr-ehr.html#coverage) is required when the [QuestionnaireResponse resource type was intended](https://build.fhir.org/ig/HL7/davinci-dtr/CapabilityStatement-light-dtr-ehr-311.html#questionnaireresponse) (note specifically that the `context` search parameters are not present on the Coverage resource type but is on the QuestionnaireResponse resource type).
+- The 2.0.1 CapabilityStatement does not indicate a target profile for the [Task resource type](https://hl7.org/fhir/us/davinci-dtr/STU2/CapabilityStatement-light-dtr-ehr.html#task) but the current version [clarifies](https://build.fhir.org/ig/HL7/davinci-dtr/CapabilityStatement-light-dtr-ehr-311.html#task) that the [PAS Task Profile](http://hl7.org/fhir/us/davinci-pas/StructureDefinition/profile-task) is intended.

+This test suite verifies systems according to these corrections.
+Additionally, it verifies the `read` interaction for the Coverage resource type.